 - 1.1 Purpose-The purpose of this standard is to give actuaries guidance in determining the allocation of policyholder consideration when a mutual life insurance company or mutual holding company demutualizes, or in reviewing, advising on, or opining on the actuarial aspects of a proposed allocation; such aspects may include policyholder eligibility. - 1.2 Scope-This standard of practice applies to actuaries who are determining, reviewing, advising on, or opining on the allocation of policyholder consideration during the demutualization of a U.S.-domiciled mutual company.
-The standard also applies to actuaries performing this work in the demutualization of a non-U.S. mutual company with respect to the U.S. operations of that company in the absence of authoritative guidance in the company's country of domicile.

-If a conflict exists between this standard and applicable law or regulation, compliance with applicable law or regulation is not considered a deviation from this standard.

-- 1.3 Cross References-When this standard refers to the provisions of other documents, the reference includes the referenced documents as they may be amended or restated in the future, and any successor to them, by whatever name called.
+The standard also applies to actuaries performing this work in the demutualization of a non-U.S. mutual company with respect to the U.S. operations of that company in the absence of authoritative guidance in the company's country of domicile. - If the actuary departs from the guidance set forth in this standard in order to comply with applicable law (statutes, regulations, and other legally binding authority), or for any other reason the actuary deems appropriate, the actuary should refer to section 4. - 1.3 Cross References-When this standard refers to the provisions of other documents, the reference includes the referenced documents as they may be amended or restated in the future, and any successor to them, by whatever name called.
 If any amended or restated document differs materially from the originally referenced document, the actuary should consider the guidance in this standard to the extent it is applicable and appropriate. - 1.4 Effective Date-This standard will apply to any actuarial work performed or opinions issued on or after December 15, 2000.